What are suppression lists and when to use them?

 • To delete the rules, select one or more rules.
 To delete the rules in bulk, check the box above the list.
 Next, click Delete and save.

-• To add new rules, select Type in or paste or Upload a file.
+• To add new rules, select Add suppression rule.
+Next select Type in or paste or Upload a file.
 Then, follow the steps for adding suppression rules.
-Click Save.
+Click Save when you are done.

-1. Select Delete from the Actions menu (⋮).
+1. Select Delete from the action menu.
 A pop-up modal will appear.

 2. Click Yes, delete to confirm you’d like to remove the suppression list.